 THE LAW OFFICES OF HAROLD R. BURKE

 Since 1988 Harold Burke has specialized in civil litigation and has represented Connecticut businesses and individuals in state and federal courts.
 His legal work focuses primarily on complex business, employment and matrimonial matters.

 He is admitted to practice before the state and federal courts of Connecticut and New York, and the United States Court of Appeals for the Second Circuit.
-He is a 1987 graduate of the Pace University School of Law where he received honors from the New York State Bar Association for research on international trade issues.
+He is a 1987 graduate of the Pace University School of Law where he received honors from the New York State Bar Association for research and writing on international trade issues.
 In 1983 he was awarded a master’s degree in business administration from the University of Connecticut where he studied finance and statistics.

 Contact Mr. Burke directly at